A Bayesian Framework for Multivariate Differential Analysis: Experiments

+For each experiment, a normalisation step on the $log_2$-intensities was performed before analysis using the \verb|normalize.quantiles| function of the \verb|preprocessCore| R package \citep{bolstadPreprocessCoreCollectionPreprocessing2024}.

-To illustrate our methodology, we used a real proteomics dataset already introduced in \cite{chionAccountingMultipleImputationinduced2022}, namely the \textit{Arabidopsis thaliana} + UPS dataset, with the Match between Runs algorithm and at least one quantified value in each experimental condition.
-Briefly, let us recall that UPS proteins were spiked in increasing amounts into a constant background of \textit{Arabidopsis thaliana} (ARATH) protein lysate.
+\paragraph{Illustration dataset} Additionally, we illustrate our arguments using the Chion2022 experiment, namely the UPS-spiked \textit{Arabidopsis thaliana} dataset.
+Briefly, let us recall that UPS proteins were spiked into a constant background of \textit{Arabidopsis thaliana} (ARATH) protein lysate at increasing concentrations.
 Hence, UPS proteins are differentially expressed, and ARATH proteins are not.
 For illustration purposes, we arbitrarily focused the examples on the \texttt{P12081ups$\mid$SYHC\_HUMAN\_UPS} and the \texttt{sp$\mid$F4I893$\mid$ILA\_ARATH} proteins.
 Note that both proteins have nine quantified peptides.
-Unless otherwise stated, we took the examples of the \texttt{AALEELVK} UPS peptide and the \texttt{VLPLIIPILSK} ARATH peptide and the same values as for synthetic data have been set for the prior hyper-parameters.
+Unless otherwise stated, we used the examples of the \texttt{AALEELVK} UPS peptide and the \texttt{VLPLIIPILSK} ARATH peptide, and set the same values for the prior hyperparameters as for synthetic data.

-Additionally, let us recall that in our real datasets, the constants have the following values: \begin{itemize} \item $\forall k = 1, \dots, K, \ N_k = 3$ data points, in the absence of missing data, \item $P = 9$ peptides, when using the multivariate model, \item $D = 7$ draws of imputation, \item $R = 10^4$ sample points from the posterior distributions. \end{itemize} In this context, where the number $N_k$ of observed biological samples is extremely low, particularly when data are missing, we should expect a perceptible influence of the prior hyper-parameters and a perceptible influence of inherent uncertainty in the posteriors.
-However, this influence has been reduced to the minimum in all the subsequent graphs for the sake of clarity and to ensure a good understanding of the underlying properties of the methodology.
-The high number $R$ of sample points drawn from the posteriors assures the empirical distribution to be smoothly displayed on the graph.
-Still, one should note that sampling is really quick in practice, and this number can be easily increased if necessary.
+Additionally, let us recall that in our real datasets, the constants have the following values: \begin{itemize} \item $\forall k = 1, \dots, K, \ N_k = 3$ data points, in the absence of missing data, \item $P = 9$ peptides, when using the multivariate model, \item $D = 7$ draws of imputation, \item $R = 10^4$ sample points from the posterior distributions. \end{itemize}

+In this context, where the number $N_k$ of observed biological samples is extremely low, notably when data are missing, we should expect a perceptible influence of the prior hyperparameters and of inherent uncertainty in the posteriors.
+However, this influence has been reduced to a minimum in all subsequent graphs for clarity and to ensure a clear understanding of the methodology's underlying properties.
+The high number $R$ of sample points drawn from the posteriors ensures the empirical distribution is smoothly displayed on the graph.
+However, one should note that sampling is really quick in practice and that this number can be easily increased if necessary.